Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/Images.md

 - Results Report
   - The standard report template provides one image per eye
   - IRIS employs several techniques to use the best available image from each eye
-    - Image viewed at point of finding selection (works best when pathology is found)
+    - Image displayed at point of finding selection by Grader (works best when pathology is found)
-    - Last image uploaded (Assumption being the camera operator stopped taking images when a good one was taken)
+    - Last image uploaded
+      - Assumption being the camera operator stopped taking images when a good one was taken
-    - Best image selected from Camops or Order Manager
-    - Marked on order submission
+      - Only works when Metadata exists for the image indicating when the image was taken
+    - A *Best Image* selection was made from [Camera Operator](https://camops.retinalscreenings.com) or [Order Manager](https://ordermanager.retinalscreenings.com)
     - AI selection

    *By default, AI selection is not enabled as there are costs associated with it.
 Contact your IRIS sales representative if you wish to activate the AI Quality Image for report option.*